tratteria/website/content/docs/quickstart/verifying-trats.md

 **req_wl**

-These are the workloads that have requested this Txn-Token.
+These are the workloads that have requested this TraT.
 Using this list you should ensure that the request has passed through the approved and required services, thereby maintaining the integrity of the call chain.

 &nbsp;

 As an application developer, you should verify both the signature and the claims before processing the request.
-You can use [this library](#) to verify Txn-Tokens.
+You can use [this library](#) to verify TraTs.
 Currently, the library is only available in Go.

 &nbsp;